grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 subset of the set sent by the client.
 The extension MAY be omitted if the server does not support any form of post-handshake authentication.

-If a server supports either client_auth_elicited, or client_auth_spontaneous, it must also include a "signature_algorithms" extension (defined in TLS 1.3 section 4.2.2.) containing a list of supported signature schemes.
+If a server supports either form of client authentication (client_auth_solicited or client_auth_spontaneous), it MUST also include a "signature_algorithms" extension (defined in TLS 1.3 section 4.2.2.) containing a list of supported signature schemes.
 This contains a list of the signature algorithms that the server is able to verify, listed in descending order of preference.

 # Post-Handshake Authentication Messages

 The messages used for post-handshake authentication closely mirror those used to authenticate certificates in the standard TLS handshake.

 ## Certificate Request